tartansandal/bash-completion-recipe/README.md

 * If the user has not upgraded their `bash`, then the advanced completion features will never be loaded.

-If we make this package available to MacOS users, it will work for some, but not break anything.
+If we make this package available to MacOS users, it will work for some, yet not break anything for others.

 Is this acceptable?
 (I have no idea what the distribution of the above 3 cases is like for MacOS users of conda).

-Should we leave it there or try to make things better for default MacOS users.
+Should we leave it there or try to make things better for default MacOS users?

 (Note that patching the whole library to support the older `bash` is not realistic -- it would be close to a complete rewrite and be hard to support in the long-term).